harta55/EnTAP/docs/source/basic_usage.rst

 This stage must be done at least once prior to :ref:`running<run-label>`.
 Once the database is configured, you need not do it again unless you updated your original database or plan on configuring several others.

-**Note:** If you already have DIAMOND (.dmnd) configured databases, you can skip the configuration of that database.
-Although, due to other database downloading (taxonomy and ontology), you must still run the configuration stage without any flags
+.. note:: If you already have DIAMOND (.dmnd) configured databases, you can skip the configuration of that database.
+Although, due to other *enTAP* database downloading (taxonomy and ontology), configuration must still be ran at least once without any flags.

-**Note:** This is the only stage that requires connection to the internet.
+.. note:: This is the only stage that requires connection to the Internet.

 Flags:
 ^^^^^^^^^^^^^^^^^^^^^

 Required Flags:

-* The only required flag is **--config**.
+* The only required flag is **- -config**.
 Although in order to run the full *enTAP* pipeline, you must have a .dmnd configured database.

 Optional Flags: